 Ambition for BREEAM In-Use ‘Excellent’ redevelopment ratings

-The transition to a Net Zero Carbon portfolio is one of Redevco’s top priorities, but we are also aware that this transition will be characterised by uncertainties, changes and risks.
-We have to recognise that the entire built environment sector is still learning how to tackle the energy transition, along with the uncertainties that come with it such as the pace of energy transition, government policies, technological developments and changing consumer behaviour.
+The transition to a Net Zero Carbon portfolio is one of Redevco’s top priorities and we are aware that this transition will be characterised by uncertainties, changes and risks.
+We recognise that the entire built environment sector is still learning how to tackle the energy transition and other uncertainties such as the pace of the transition, government policies, technological developments and changing consumer

 Collaboration with tenants

 At Redevco, we understand that building and maintaining strong relationships with our tenants is key.
-We therefore focus on successful collaboration with tenants during the planning and execution of our improvement projects.
-This early engagement approach doesn’t just lead to better tenant relationships – it has also proven to lead to better environmental outcomes as well as increased tenant engagement.
+Over the past two years, mostly due to COVID-19, it has been challenging to engage with our tenants on our energy efficiency and emissions reduction ambition.
+Their focus and attention has understandably been elsewhere to get through the difficult times.
+That said, we continue to focus on collaboration with our tenants during the planning and execution of our improvement projects.
+We are convinced that early engagement and regular communication does lead to better environmental outcomes as well as increased tenant engagement.

 Collecting reliable and accurate data

-Obtaining reliable and accurate data to find out where we stand today remains challenging.
-Over the years, we have been collecting energy consumption data from our tenants directly, a process that was both laborious, time-consuming and that added little value to our tenant relationship: we simply did not have the tooling to report back.
-However, reliable and accurate energy and emissions data underpins Mission 2040 and our drive to becoming Net Zero Carbon.
-We have therefore committed to installing smart meters in all our properties, connecting this to local and a pan-European platform.
+Obtaining reliable and accurate data to understand where we stand today remains challenging.
+Over the years, we have been collecting energy consumption data from our tenants directly, a process that was laborious and time-consuming and added little value to our tenant relationship, because we simply did not have the tooling to report back.
+However, reliable and accurate energy and emissions data underpins Mission 2040 and our journey to becoming Net Zero Carbon.
+We have therefore committed to installing smart meters in all our properties, connected to local platforms as well as a pan-European platform.
 This will allow us to report and engage with our tenants on energy consumption and energy saving opportunities and will help us report on progress towards our Mission 2040 target.